 Hello!
 I’m Rashed, a 3rd-Year student studying Economics.
-I wanted to let you know what studying Economics is like, and some of the things you should look forward to!
-I’ve really enjoyed my time at the University of York.
-In this post, I’ll showcase what ‘A week in the life of an Economics student’ is like.
-This will answer any questions you have about time management, extracurricular activities/opportunities, and finally course structure!
+I wanted to let you know what studying Economics is like, and some things you should look forward to!
+I’ve really enjoyed my time at York.
+In my blog, I’ll showcase a week in the life of an Economics student, and answer any questions about time management, extracurricular opportunities and course structure.

 But just quickly, one of the reasons I enjoy studying Economics at York is because of the community of like-minded students I meet who share similar interests.
 For example, I hold a committee position in the Investment & Finance Society (IFS); we organise super-fun events where people can meet each other and socialise.
 IFS has definitely been one of my favourite parts of university!

 I start the week strong by waking up at 3am… just kidding!!

 In my opinion, the best thing about university is the flexibility and freedom you are given; the only time I ‘need’ to be somewhere is when attendance is compulsory (for example, lectures/seminars).
 This means I get to structure my day around these events.